ortariot/Valve-MC/README.md

 ![main windows](img/mainwindow.png)

-It is demonstration project for exploring some possibilities of python moduls
+It is demonstration project for exploring some possibilities of python modules